 Both are accomplished artists.
 Caiola is well known as an independent filmmaker, and has also worked on television shows for the Discovery Channel and PBS.
 He has a degree in Hotel/Restaurant Management from the reputable Johnson and Wales University in Rhode Island.
 Salama, a native Bolivian who speaks five languages, has lived and traveled extensively throughout Europe and South America.
 He has a Bachelor of Arts degree in Design from Philadelphia’s Tyler School of Art.
 As a painter, Salama was commissioned by famous city planner Edmund Bacon to paint the compass over City Hall’s courtyard.

-In 2014, Caiola and Salama rebuilt and reopened the iconic Tavern on the Green in New York City’s Central Park.
-They currently live in Manhattan with their two children.
+In 2014, Caiola and Salama rebuilt and reopened the iconic Tavern on the Green in New York City’s Central Park with much acclaim.